Being a Mentor

 Professional Development, Leadership, and Networking

-At the School of Medicine at Stony Brook University, the importance of professional development and networking extends into the late-career stage of faculty members, recognizing it as crucial for ongoing growth, innovation, and leadership in the medical field.
+At the Renaissance School of Medicine at Stony Brook University, the importance of professional development and networking extends into the late-career stage of faculty members, recognizing it as crucial for ongoing growth, innovation, and leadership in the medical field.
 Late-career faculty are encouraged to engage in these activities to not only share their wealth of knowledge and experience but also to stay connected with the evolving trends and advancements in medicine.

 Professional Development, Leadership, and Networking >

-Distinguished professorships and Awards
+Distinguished Professorships and Awards

 Stony Brook University and the Renaissance School of Medicine deeply appreciate the enduring contributions of their late-career faculty by offering a series of prestigious awards and recognitions, including the esteemed title of Distinguished Professor.
 This particular honor is reserved for those who have demonstrated exceptional academic achievements, leadership, and a lifelong commitment to advancing medical science, education, and patient care.